[[caption-width-right:332:It can kill you. Still [[TheWorldIsJustAwesome looks incredibly cool]], though.]]

 ** '''Tornadoes cannot strike downtown areas.'''

-*** '''False:''' [[http://en.wikipedia.org/wiki/List_of_tornadoes_striking_downtown_areas Yes they can.]]
+*** '''False:''' [[http://en.wikipedia.org/wiki/List_of_tornadoes_striking_downtown_areas Yes, they absolutely can.]]
 It's rare since the odds of a tornado hitting any one particular area is a complete game of chance, but it is still possible.
+See the Costliest Tornado below, which was costly ''because'' it hit a downtown area.

 ** '''Tornadoes cannot cross rivers/hills/valleys/mountains.'''